Try these sustainable stocking stuffers and green gifts made by companies that are environmentally conscious and give the gift of green!

 I first got the idea for sustainable stocking stuffers when my mom gifted one of her reusable produce bags to a woman in the grocery line.
 I was a little embarrassed at first, but then that woman lit up like a Christmas tree at the unexpected green gift from a stranger.

-All of your sustainable living and gift-giving tips are right here.
+For more sustainable living and gift-giving tips visit here.
 Interested in sustainable travel?
 Visit here!